abbodi1406/BatUtil/W10UI/README.md

 - Detect and skip HotPatchUpdate for offline target (26058+)
 - Skip LCU for winre.wim (26052+)
 - Remove WinPE-Rejuv-Package from boot.wim if LCU is added (26052+)
-- Only reinstall highest LCU after NetFx3 feature (26052+)
+- Reinstall only highest LCU after NetFx3 feature (26052+)

 10.39:
 - Implemented basic support to Add Drivers to install.wim and boot.wim / winre.wim